HPI-BP2017N2/Crawler/README.md

 ```bash
 storm jar target/spikeStormCrawler-1.0-SNAPSHOT.jar  org.apache.storm.flux.Flux --remote es-crawler.flux --filter prod.properties
 ```
-This will deploy the crawler on the storm topology where it can be monitored with the Storm UI
+This will deploy the crawler on the storm topology where it can be monitored with the Storm UI.

 NOTE:
 In the current topology it is required that RabbitMQ is running with the specified exchange name and routing key.
 There the crawled pages will be stored.
-Instead of storing them in RabbitMQ you can use the BPFileBolt to store them as files.
+Instead of storing them in RabbitMQ you can also use the BPFileBolt to store them as files.
 ## How it works
-The current topology is set up to crawl a specified list of Domains one time.
+The current topology is set up to crawl a specified list of domains one time.
 It used Elasticsearch as a storage for the URLs which have either been `DISCOVERED` or `FETCHED`.
 The crawled pages will be stored in a RabbitMQ.
 The crawler also notices within 30 seconds when a domain is crawled and sends a message with the shopId of the finished domain to another queue.
 ### Configuration
 The crawler can be configured in the following files
 #### es-crawler.flux
 This is the file where you configure the topology of the crawler.
 It states where the configuration files can be found, which Spouts and Bolts will be used and how they communicate via streams.
-Instead of the RabbitMQ Bolt to write the web pages to a queue, you could use the BPFileBolt instead which would write them to a file
+Instead of the RabbitMQ Bolt to write the web pages to a queue, you could use the BPFileBolt instead which would write them to a file.
 #### es-injector.flux
 This topology is used to inject the specified URLs into Elasticsearch which will then be used for crawling.
 Injection during the crawling process should not pose a problem as Elasticsearch sorts all URLs by nextFetchDate and groups them into queues according to their host.
 #### crawler-conf.yaml
 This configuration file is the main configuration for the crawler.
 Here you can set all parameters which are important like the crawling delay per page, the memory which should be given to the crawler or also which metadata like the shopId should be carried through the topology.
-See on configuration [this wiki page] (https://github.com/DigitalPebble/storm-crawler/wiki/Configuration) of StormCrawler
+Learn more about the configuration on [this wiki page](https://github.com/DigitalPebble/storm-crawler/wiki/Configuration) of StormCrawler
 #### es-conf.yaml
 This configuration file is the configuration for Elasticsearch.
-These are the parameters which index should be for example used for status or metrics.
+Here you can find the parameters which specify for example which index should be for used for the metrics or the status.
-Scale StormCrawler
+#### Scale StormCrawler
- A good inspiration how StormCrawler could be scaled for massive crawls can be found in [this](https://github.com/DigitalPebble/stormcrawlerfight) Benchmark of StormCrawler
+ A good inspiration how StormCrawler could be scaled for massive crawls can be found in [this](https://github.com/DigitalPebble/stormcrawlerfight) Benchmark of StormCrawler.
 ### Diagnosis
-How StormCrawler is actually working can be found in two places
+To get an impression how StormCrawler is running you can look at two places
 #### UIs
-- Storm UI - When you installed storm and have the standard configuration than you would reach the storm ui on port 8080 where statistics about storm can be found
+- **Storm UI** - When you installed storm and kept the standard configuration than you access the storm UI on port 8080 where statistics about storm can be found
-- Kibana Dashboard - When you follow the [tutorial](https://www.youtube.com/watch?v=KTerugU12TY) you will have configured Elasticsearch and Kibana and will find under Dashboards the dashboard metrics where - -you will find current stats about the fetching process
+- **Kibana Dashboard** - When you follow the [tutorial](https://www.youtube.com/watch?v=KTerugU12TY) you will have configured Elasticsearch and Kibana properly.
+Then you can find the dashboard under the category Dashboard.
+Hereyou will find current stats about the fetching process.
-- Grafana - This is a alternative to Kibana which enables to track even more metrics.
-See here the [Dashboard](http://digitalpebble.blogspot.com/2018/03/grafana-stormcrawler-metrics-v4.html)
+- **Grafana** - An even better visualization of the crawling process with more metrics can be found when using Grafana.
+See the provided [Dashboard](http://digitalpebble.blogspot.com/2018/03/grafana-stormcrawler-metrics-v4.html) of Stormcrawler
 #### Logs
-Storm will create logs which you will see in the directory where storm is installed in the directory logs.
-The most important logs will be
+Storm will create logs which you will see in the directory where storm is installed in the directory called _logs_.
+The most important logs will be:
 - **nimbus.log**
-This will tell you about when the crawler will be started, stopped or halted
+This will tell you for example when the crawler will be started, stopped or halted
 - **worker.log**
-In the folder worker artifacts there will be a worker.log in the directory corresponding to the current typology.
+In the folder _worker-artifacts_ you can find a _worker.log_ in the directory corresponding to the current typology.
 Here you can see which pages will be fetched and parsed as well as how the crawler is interacting with Elasticsearch or throws exceptions.
  ## Future feature improvements
 #### Injecting automatically URLs:
-To not use the method of injecting URLs manually into the topology a improvement would be to program a spout which emits after a specified time URLs into Elasticsearch
+To not use the method of injecting URLs manually into the topology a improvement would be to program a spout which emits after a specified time URLs into Elasticsearch.
 #### Control the Crawler
 There could be the feature to control the crawler via another component.
-This could either be done by a Spring REST Service)from outside by controlling directly Elasticseach or by a component inside storm like a bolt (see the rest-express framework).
+This could either be done by a Spring REST Service) from outside by controlling directly Elasticseach or by a component inside storm like a bolt (see the rest-express framework).
 This component could implement features like
-Aborting the crawling for specified domains by deleting all URLs of the domain in Elasticsearch Starting the injection of specified domains also see [this](https://stackoverflow.com/questions/49999111/control-stormcrawler-via-rest) for advantages and disadvantages
+- Aborting the crawling for specified domains by deleting all URLs of the domain in Elasticsearch
+- Starting the injection of specified domains

+also see [this](https://stackoverflow.com/questions/49999111/control-stormcrawler-via-rest) for advantages and disadvantages of the two approaches.
 #### Use selenium/headless chrome for problematic web shops which need to execute Javascript on the webpage
 Integrated in StormCrawler is already the option to use a remoteDriver which controls for example a Google Chrome browser.
-For this use the tool chromedriver and see the [old Branch](https://github.com/HPI-BP2017N2/Crawler/tree/%236/Use_Selenium_Headless_Chrome_for_problematic_Webshops)
+For this use the tool chromedriver and see the [old Branch](https://github.com/HPI-BP2017N2/Crawler/tree/%236/Use_Selenium_Headless_Chrome_for_problematic_Webshops) or crawler-default.yaml on how to activate the feature.
 #### Make crawling faster by skipping unnecessary pages
 When you are crawling a web shop and are only interested in the articles it might be wise to skip non-article pages like the FAQs or a Blog of the web shop.
 In order to do this you could find a URL pattern which guarantees the matching of unnecessary pages.
-A URL filter pattern can be submitted in the src/main/ressources/urlfiltersCustom.json to skip unnecessary pages.
+A URL filter pattern can be added in the src/main/ressources/urlfiltersCustom.json to skip unnecessary pages.
 #### Robots.txt parser could be extended to comply to exotic rules
-For example in [viking.de/robots.txt](https://www.viking.de/robots.txt) you can see the rule which is not yet supported
+For example in [viking.de/robots.txt](https://www.viking.de/robots.txt) you can see the rule which is not yet supported:
 ```
 # only visit between 23:00 and 06:45 UTC
 Visit-time: 2300-0645
 ```
 #### No notification of old finished domains after crawler restart or crash
-Currently the components BPFinishedShopBolt has a InMemory HashSet of Domains for which a notification already has been send.
+Currently the component BPFinishedShopBolt has a InMemory HashSet of Domains for which a notification already has been send.
 When the crawler will be restarted during the process it will send out notifications for all domains which have been finished until that point.
 #### Make Elasticsearch Query for FinishedShops more performant
-Currently we do an aggregation query which asks for all domains with the number of URL which have the status `DISCOVERED`.
+Currently we do an aggregation query which asks per domain the number of URLs which have the status `DISCOVERED`.
 This is quite costly when Elasticsearch contains a lot of URLs.
 With the help of a custom bolt this could be more efficient.
-This [bolt](https://stackoverflow.com/questions/49877898/stormcrawler-do-action-when-crawling-one-domain-finished) could tracks which domains are currently crawled and gives a signal when one domains has not been fetched after a specified time.
-Then the previous costly query could be executed which would be more efficient.
+This [bolt](https://stackoverflow.com/questions/49877898/stormcrawler-do-action-when-crawling-one-domain-finished) could track which domains are currently crawled and gives a signal when one domains has not been fetched after a specified time.
+Then the previous costly query could be executed which would be overall more efficient.
 ## Bugs
 ### Kibana not showing links which have the status `FETCHED`
-Currently when you want to explore the Elasticsearch database Kibana will not show URLs with the status `FETCHED` even though they are in Elasticsearch.
+Currently if you want to explore the Elasticsearch database, Kibana will not show URLs with the status `FETCHED` even though they are in Elasticsearch.
 This could also be a bug from the configuration here as this apparently appears on other setups.
 ### Crawling intervals of 5-10 minutes
 It seems that the crawler is crawling in intervals of 5 to 10 minutes.
 Possible reasons for this problem could be
-- In the current setup not enough Memory for sufficient fetcher threads --> a lot of scheduling
+- In the current setup there is not enough Memory for sufficient fetcher threads --> a lot of scheduling
-- Not enough shards from Elasticsearch which give sufficient URLs
+- Not enough shards from Elasticsearch are available to give sufficient URLs
 - A bug in StormCrawler itself
 - A low TTL value for URLs which have to be picked up and fetched see [here](https://github.com/DigitalPebble/storm-crawler/issues/396)
 ## Acknowledgements